The Directors are pleased to present the 34th Annual Report together

 Under the Corporate Social Responsibility (CSR) initiative of the

-Company ''Arshiya Cares'', your Company has pledged to join hands with
+Company ''Arshiya Cares'', your Company here pledged to join hands with

 organizations who are working towards finding simple solutions to the

-has a 24x7 emergency fire fighting vehicle (Foam Tender) inside the
+has a 24x7 emergency fire fighting vehicle (Foam Tender) Inside the

-dedicated infrastructure which includes
+dedicated Infrastructure which includes:

-Detectors for Smoke and Fire Detection
+Beam Detectors for Smoke and fire Detection

-- Emergency Fire exit doors and staircases
+* Emergency Fire axil doors and staircases

-- Building Management System with Monitoring and
+* Building Management System with Monitoring and

 1 Public address systems to provide emergency response

 Emergency Ambulance Service: